When To Leave Your Manager by Joey Tuccio

 Before you decide to leave your manager, it’s essential to know which bucket you fall into.
 Sometimes just having a conversation with your manager to show them other loglines you are considering writing next can spark the conversation.

-The saying “your manager works for you” is true, but to a writer that is looking for representation or is already signed, they can consider it the other way.
+The saying “your manager works for you” is true, but for a writer who's looking for representation or is already signed, they can consider it the other way.
 They are nervous to ask questions in signing meetings or decide to stick with a rep that is not a good fit for months because they feel more secure with a rep. A great question you should ask a rep in signing meetings is, “How do you like to communicate with your clients?”
 Usually, the first obstacle a writer faces after they sign is communication.
 Also, if you are meeting a rep by an introduction through a competition or organization, they have skin in the game and will want you to sign with that rep. It helps their success stories, and it looks good for them.
 Don’t let anybody sway your decision.
 It’s up to YOU to decide whom you want to be with.
 If you have a couple of options and don’t know whom to pick, consider which individual rep you like the most (taking the company out of it).
 Reps change companies, so if you are excited to be signed with a company and don’t like the rep, you have to think about how you would feel if the rep left and brought you with them to a different company.

 Getting an agent (or a manager if you already have one) on the team can also help.
 Yes, that means you have to give up more commission, but it does open up more doors for you.